#RHOBH’s Erika Jayne & Tom Girardi Accused Of Embezzling Money From Plane Crash Victims

 E M B E Z Z L E D?! *Blac Chyna voice*

-In (very wealthy) white folks with trouble news, Erika Jayne of The Real Housewives of Beverly Hills fame is being sued alongside her estranged husband Tom Girardi for allegedly being part of an embezzlement scheme.
+In (very wealthy) white folks with very scandalous lawsuit news, Erika Jayne of The Real Housewives of Beverly Hills fame is being sued alongside her estranged husband Tom Girardi for allegedly being part of an embezzlement scheme.
 The reality star and her high-powered attorney hubby have been accused of shadily stealing money from; get this; plane crash victims.

 I’m sure that’s probably got you scratching your head, so allow us to explain.